 Success Rates of Suboxone Maintenance and Medically Assisted Detox

-An addictive drug in itself, it is commonly argued on whether Suboxone actually helps individuals who are dependant on opioids.
-Some addicts have reported great success with Suboxone treatment, but others were not as lucky.
-One study reported that while on Suboxone there was a reduced rate of prescription painkiller abuse at 49%, but only 8.6% showed success once the Suboxone treatment ended.
-Other studies have shown similar relapse rates of about 90%, regardless of whether Suboxone treatment was combined with therapy or not.
+An addictive substance in itself, it is widely argued on whether Suboxone truly works to treat opioid addiction.
+Some people have reported great success with Suboxone treatment, but others were not as lucky.
+One study reported that while on Suboxone there was a reduced rate of prescription painkiller abuse at 49%, but only 8.6% exhibited signs of recovery once the Suboxone treatment ended.
+Other studies did not show long term success with a less than 10% success rate once treatment ended, including cases where behavioral therapy was provided alongside Suboxone treatment.

 Alternatives to Suboxone Treatment in Texas

-The opioid addiction treatment medication Suboxone is a combination of two substances.
-Those substances are buprenorphine and naloxone, and the combination of the two has been approved by the FDA for opioid addiction treatment.
-However, over the past few years this medication has received significant scrutiny because of the rates of addiction to Subxone.
-We have also seen a rise of addicts in Suboxone treatment programs Texas having unintended overdoses.
-Due to this it has prompted others to search for alternative options.
-Other options addicts have considered include methadone, abstinence, Subutex, or vivitrol.
-Numerous options are available and each person should investigate every option available with their doctor before .
+The medication Suboxone is made up of of two substances.
+Those substances are buprenorphine and naloxone, and the use of these 2 substances together has been approved by the FDA to treat opioid addiction.
+However, in recent years this medication has received a large amount of criticism due to the risks of addicts becoming addicted to this drug.
+We have also seen a rise of people in MAT programs Texas having unintended overdoses.
+Due to this it has prompted others to seek other options.
+Alternative treatments people have considered include methadone, going cold turkey, Subutex, or vivitrol.
+There are many options available and each person should look into each option available with their doctor before determining which will be most effective to combat opioid addiction.